confluentinc/cp-docker-images/docs/quickstart.rst

 Zookeeper
 +++++++++++++++++

 Start Zookeeper.
-You'll need to keep this service running throughout, so if used a dedicated terminal window if you plan to launch the image in the foreground.
+You'll need to keep this service running throughout, so use a dedicated terminal window if you plan to launch the image in the foreground.

   .. sourcecode:: bash